zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 - You SHOULD use semantic version tags when available (e.g., `v1.14.0`, `v1.15.0`)
 - You MAY accept branch names if tags are not available

-#### 1.2 Query GitHub API for PRs
+#### 1.2 Check for Existing GitHub Release

-Retrieve all merged pull requests between the two git references.
+Check if a release (draft or non-draft) already exists with auto-generated PR information.

 **Constraints:**
+- You MUST first check if a release exists for the target version using the GitHub API: `GET /repos/:owner/:repo/releases`
+- You MUST check if the release body contains GitHub's auto-generated "What's Changed" section
+- If a release with PR list exists:
+  - You MUST parse the PR list from the existing release body
+  - You MUST extract PR numbers, titles, authors, and links from the markdown
+  - You SHOULD skip Step 1.3 (Query GitHub API for PRs) since the PR list is already available
+- If no release exists or it lacks PR information:
+  - You MUST proceed to Step 1.3 to query for PRs manually
+- You MUST record whether you used existing release data or queried manually

+#### 1.3 Query GitHub API for PRs (if needed)

+Retrieve merged pull requests between the two git references when no release exists.

+**Constraints:**
+- You SHOULD skip this step if PR information was obtained from an existing release in Step 1.2
 - You MUST query the GitHub API to get commits between the two references: `GET /repos/:owner/:repo/compare/:base...:head`
 - You MUST extract the list of merged pull requests from the commit history
 - You MUST retrieve the full list even if there are many PRs (handle pagination)
 - You SHOULD record the total number of PRs found in your notebook
 - You MAY need to filter for only merged PRs if the comparison includes unmerged commits

-#### 1.3 Retrieve PR Metadata
+#### 1.4 Retrieve PR Metadata

-For each PR, fetch comprehensive metadata needed for categorization and documentation.
+For each PR identified (from release or API query), fetch additional metadata needed for categorization.

 **Constraints:**
-- You MUST retrieve for each PR:
+- If PR information came from a release, you already have:
   - PR number and title
-  - PR description/body
   - Author username
-  - Merged date
+  - Link to the PR
+- You MUST retrieve additional metadata for PRs being considered for Major Features or Major Bug Fixes:
+  - PR description/body (essential for understanding the change)
   - PR labels (if any)
-  - Link to the PR
-- You SHOULD retrieve:
+- You SHOULD retrieve for Major Feature candidates:
-  - List of commits in the PR
-  - Files changed in the PR
+  - Files changed in the PR (to find code examples)
 - You MAY retrieve:
   - PR review comments if helpful for understanding the change
-  - Whether this is the author's first contribution to the repository
+- You SHOULD minimize API calls by only fetching detailed metadata for PRs that appear significant based on title/prefix
 - You MUST record this data in your notebook for analysis

 ### 2. PR Analysis and Categorization